Impact100

 Impact100 is a nonprofit philanthropic organization with local chapters in the United States, Australia, New Zealand, and the United Kingdom, that was founded by Wendy Steele in 2001.

 History

 In 2001, Wendy Steele founded Impact100 in Cincinnati, Ohio, with a goal to organize 100 women to each donate $1,000 and then collectively award a grant to a local nonprofit organization.
 This model of fundraising is known as a giving circle.
 The first effort by the fifteen members of the Impact100 board gathered 123 donations, and the donors voted to award the first grant to the McMicken Dental Center in Cincinnati.

 Impact100 Global was formed in 2015 to support local Impact100 chapters.
 By 2021, Impact100 had sixty chapters in the United States as well as chapters in Australia, the United Kingdom, and New Zealand.

 Chapters

+Atlanta

+In 2023, the Atlanta chapter, with 273 members, gave $273,000 in grants.

 Cincinnati

 After its official formation in 2002, Impact100 Cincinnati had awarded $2.5 million in grants and had 327 members by 2014.
 By 2016, $3.65 million was donated in the Greater Cincinnati and Northern Kentucky region.
 By 2020, the organization had grown to 541 members and awarded more than $5.12 million in grants.